JenniferPeterson1203/nyc-squirrel-census-visualization-project/README.md

 ## Submission

-- Commit your completed project to this GitHub repository.
+- Commit your completed project to your GitHub repository and make a pull request.

 ## Presentation